ajloinformatico/LojoRentVideoClub/readme.md

 # LOJO RENT VIDEO
 REST API Web Application.
-Encoded in JAVA following the DAO design pattern on a TOMCAT 8.5 server, from the application client it makes AJAX requests simulating the operation of a video store
+Encoded in JAVA following the DAO design pattern on a TOMCAT 8.5 server.
+The application client has been maked by AJAX requests simulating the operation of a video store.

 ## Developed with 🛠️